ModernAppsNinja/tanzuglossary_tg7721/content/en/docs/_index.md

 ### vSphere with Tanzu

-[**vSphere with Tanzu**](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html) - at a high level is the ability to provide a platform for running Kubernetes workloads natively on the ESXi hosts, side by side with virtual machines.
+[**vSphere with Tanzu**](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html) - at a high level is a feature of vSphere 7 that brings a native Kubernetes API to vSphere and turns it into a platform for running Kubernetes workloads natively in and on the ESXi hosts, side by side with virtual machines.
 This feature within vCenter is called Workload Management.

 **Tanzu Kubernetes Grid Service** - vSphere with Tanzu introduces the Tanzu Kubernetes Grid Service (TKGS), providing the ability for Tanzu Kubernetes Clusters to be deployed and run natively with vSphere.
 Managed by the Supervisor Cluster.